 The Adult/University-Level TESOL Graduate Certificate Program is designed to meet the needs of graduate non-degree students or graduate students concurrently enrolled in a UWM master’s or PhD program who wish to teach English as a Second Language (ESL) to adults or university-level students abroad.
 Requirements for this program are very similar to those for the “Adult/University-Level TESOL Undergraduate Certificate Program,” which accepts undergraduate students and post-baccalaureate special students, but training in the graduate certificate program is more rigorous.
 Up to 12 of the 21 credits earned can be applied (concurrently or subsequently) to the Linguistics Department’s MA program.

-Students who wish to apply to the program should submit the following materials to the TESOL Certificate Program coordinator in the Department of Linguistics:
+Students who wish to apply to the program should apply online via the Graduate School’s Graduate Certificate Admission page.